Third trimester pregnancy: What to expect

 Continued breast growth

-By now, you might have an additional 2 pounds (nearly 1 kilogram) of breast tissue.
-As delivery approaches, your nipples could start leaking colostrum — the yellowish fluid that will nourish your baby during the first few days of life.
+By your due date, you might have an additional 2 pounds (nearly 1 kilogram) of breast tissue.
+As delivery approaches, your nipples could start leaking colostrum — the yellowish fluid that, if you breast-feed, will nourish your baby during the first few days of life.

 Braxton Hicks contractions